There’s a crucial question all practitioners need to ask and regularly: Do I really know what my patients want?

 The patient’s initial aim is relief.

-On the other hand, the focus of the Chiropractor is correction that will bring long term pain reduction or resolution, fewer recurrences, and better health.
+On the other hand, the focus of the Chiropractor is on alignment correction that will bring long term pain reduction or resolution, fewer recurrences, and better health.

 Most patients will not possess a level of understanding that is within the same ballpark as the practitioner.
 This can lead to communication misses.
 The patient may feel that the Chiropractor isn’t listening and is prescribing an approach they don’t want.
 The Chiropractor may miss the opportunity to serve this patient because they haven’t started where the patient is at: pain relief.

 This is why taking the time to deeply understand your patients’ desires is crucial.
 It helps pave the path to greater understanding and gives the patient what they want.

 How can you deeply understand what your patients want?